kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 - Finalised the anatomical framework I will be using to compare results across LLMs.
 - Started working on the [LLM taxonomy document](https://github.com/KK92-ai/llm-model-behavior-research/blob/main/research/llm-search-behavior-patterns-2025.md) for cross referencing.
 - Started testing perplexity on "tell me everything about Kalyani Khona" through multiple formats - general query and deep research feature.

-## Early observations on Perplexity
-- Surprised that given the same exact query, Substack was quoted and crawled for deep research report while the LLM skipped it during the general response (probably because the memory is not trained on it?).
-- General response gave out a summary table which was based on the interpretation of all the sources it crawled.
-Pretty accurate to be honest.
-- Deep research feature also crawled my social media (instagram) and college alumni group.
-- Freshness is not that fresh considering how perplexity cites the latest information.
-More in the detail report.
-- Shocked that perplexity completely skipped wikipedia in both deep research and general query output.
-- Fact: SEO still matters, public relations is not dead.
-People should maintain their own webpage and a blog/newsletter.
-All of this will become very useful in the coming times.
-- History is still important, especially in general queries where the LLMs are trained on ancient data.
-- The best part of this experiment was to learn that it has developed its own personal (philosophical) narrative on "Kalyani Khona" based on everything it learnt by using pattern recognition.

-### Next steps

-- Analyse and review Perplexity's responses in detail across various parameters (move notes from the logbook)
-- Once the whole process is finalised and reported structurally, repeat the same across other LLMs to compare results.

 ---
 ## Research Status